nttcom/ksot-website/content/en/docs/Getting started/_index.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-## Setup your own Github repositories
+## Setup your own GitHub repositories

 TBD